Intel CEO Otellini expects insider to replace him

-SAN FRANCISCO Intel's outgoing chief executive, Paul Otellini, said he expected to be replaced by a company insider and also signalled that the top chipmaker could open its factories to strategic customers.
+SAN FRANCISCO Dec 6 Intel's outgoing chief executive, Paul Otellini, said he expected to be replaced by a company insider and also signaled that the top chipmaker could open its factories to strategic customers.

 Otellini's comments at a Sanford Bernstein investor conference on Wednesday stoked speculation the top chipmaker may manufacture mobile chips for Apple and pushed Intel's shares higher on Thursday morning.